 Anyone looking to become an optician in Connecticut should complete a specialized optician training program, like the one at Goodwin College.
 The good news is, the programs at Goodwin College are very flexible, so that students can work towards their optician degree and continue to manage their other priorities.
 Whether you have kids, a full-time job to help with the bills, or you’re trying to balance both – starting your career as an Optician in Connecticut is more than manageable.
 Unlike most Optician and Vision Care programs, classes at Goodwin are offered during a range of times, including evenings and weekends, as well as in hybrid formats.

 Vision care students can learn the skills needed as an optician with live, hands-on experience at Goodwin’s state-of-the-art lab facility and training store.
 Our optician training store models the setting of a real-life optical practice, where students assist real patients and fit eyewear under the direct supervision of a clinical instructor.
 Goodwin’s optician program is the only one-of-its-kind in the area, both training students in technical work and honing their customer service skills.
 Check out these incredible new facilities for yourself!
-Take a 360-degree tour of the training store, as well as the laboratory facility.
+View a video tour of the training store and laboratory facility.